Recruitment privacy notice

 Why does the organisation process personal data?

 We need to process data to take steps at your request prior to entering into a contract with you.
-It also needs to process your data to enter into a contract with you.
+We also need to process your data to enter into a contract with you.

-In some cases, Gillespies needs to process data to ensure that it is complying with its legal obligations.
-For example, it is required to check a successful applicant's eligibility to work in the UK before employment starts.
+In some cases, Gillespies needs to process data to ensure that we are complying with our legal obligations.
+For example, we are required to check a successful applicant's eligibility to work in the UK before employment starts.

-Where the organisation relies on legitimate interests as a reason for processing data, it has considered whether or not those interests are overridden by the rights and freedoms of employees or workers and has concluded that they are not.
+We have considered whether our legitimate interests as the reason for processing data are overridden by the rights and freedoms of employees or workers, and we have concluded that they are not.

 Gillespies processes health information if it needs to make reasonable adjustments to the recruitment process for candidates who have a disability.
 This is to carry out its obligations and exercise specific rights in relation to employment.

-If your application is unsuccessful, we will keep your personal data on file for 12 months in case there are other upcoming employment opportunities for which you may be suited.
-Gillespies reserves the right to retain records of unsuccessful candidates, up to a period of two years, if there is a view to consider them for future vacancies.
+If your application is unsuccessful, we will keep your personal data on file for 12 months in case there are other future employment opportunities for which you may be suited.
 You can withdraw your consent to this at any time however, by emailing email@example.com

 Who has access to data?